wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-introduction/includes/trial-sign-up.md

 7. Review your settings and finish.

 ## Step 4: Plan your Viva Topics strategies
 Planning is essential to completing an effective trial for Viva Topics.
-Given the time-limited nature of a trial, this period must include discovering topics, as well as exploring topic quality, management, and end-user experiences.
+Given the time-limited nature of a trial, this period must include discovering topics and exploring topic quality, management, and end-user experiences.

 ### Discover Topics
 There are two high-level strategies for Topic discovery during a trial:
 1. Index all content, or most of the content, in SharePoint Online:
-   - Large tenants may take 2 weeks or more to fully index.
+   - Large tenants may take two weeks or more to fully index.
 While topics will be generated incrementally through this period, a full index could consume up to half of a trial period.
    - There could be many topics for tenants with a significant volume of data, perhaps tens of thousands.
 2. Identify a subset of SharePoint sites to index.